be-smals-thim/be-ebox-enterprise-integration-support/document_consumer/document_consumer.md

 <tr><td>Audience (PRD)</td><td>https://oauth.socialsecurity.be</td></tr>
 </table>

-Getting a token requires having cleared the oauth part of the onboarding.
+Getting a token requires having cleared the OAuth part of the onboarding.
 If it is not done yet, see the [Document Consumer onboarding process](onboarding_process.md).

 You will get the scopes:
 - ``scope:document:management:consult:ws-eboxrestentreprise:summaryownebox`` to get the summary of your e-Box;